misselliev/stock-tracker/README.md

 # 💻 Dulce's Stock Tracker

 Responsive web application to help you keep a track of your stocks. :chart:
+Built with Rails 6 :railway_car: and Ruby 2.7.0 :gem:

 ![alt text](docs/home.png)
 ![alt text](docs/projects.png)